jdvanwijk/TurtlePong/README.md

 # TurtlePong
-A version of Pong with dynamic ball physics, using Turtle Graphics
+A version of Pong with dynamic ball physics, using Turtle Graphics.
+Can be played competitively or cooperatively.

 **Player 1**
 w: move up